Strath Taieri: Early history

+The gold rush and its aftermath

-From 1861 the Otago gold rushes saw the development of a stagecoach route, the Dunstan Trail leaving the coastal Taieri Plain near Outram advancing north and west across the plateau south of Strath Taieri proper, through Clark's Junction and on over the Rock and Pillar Range to the Maniototo.
+From 1861, the Otago gold rushes saw the development of a stagecoach route, the Dunstan Trail leaving the coastal Taieri Plain near Outram advancing north and west across the plateau south of Strath Taieri proper, through Clark's Junction and on over the Rock and Pillar Range to the Maniototo.
 A new road north through Strath Taieri was proposed in 1863.
-In 1864 gold-bearing ground was reported at Hyde at the head of Strath Taieri and now the northern limit of Dunedin.
-Briefly there were two thousand people there.
+In 1864, gold-bearing ground was reported at Hyde at the head of Strath Taieri and now the northern limit of Dunedin.
+Briefly, there were two thousand people there.
 Goldfields to the east and north saw the 'middle Taieri valley', as Strath Taieri was sometimes called, surrounded by prospering districts.

 Edward Wingfield Humphreys (1841–1892) is credited with naming the valley 'Strath Taieri'.
 Alice Humphreys (née Hawdon, 1848–1934) moved to her husband's property in the "strath" soon after their marriage in 1869.
 She is credited with calling the private township laid out on their property 'Middlemarch' after George Eliot's novel.
-However this origin of the name has been disputed.
+However, this origin of the name has been disputed.
 From whatever source it got its name, the private township of Middlemarch on Humphrey's property of Garthmyl had been surveyed on land adjoining the projected railway and several sections were already sold by 6 November 1880.
 A stone house was built and occupied by Mr. Kirk and his family by the winter of 1881.
-By 1891 there were a hotel, eight houses, two blacksmith shops, two stores, a school and twenty tents occupied by workers building the railway.
+By 1891, there was a hotel, eight houses, two blacksmith shops, two stores, a school and twenty tents occupied by workers building the railway.